Skip to main content

 2 AOA Category 1-B credits and/or 2 AMA PRA Category 1 credits

 This CME satisfies the State of NJ licensing renewal requirements for End-of-Life/Palliative Care Training.
-The method of delivery for the End-of-Life/Palliative Care Continuing Medical Education Program will be an enduring on-demand two-hour program.
+The method of delivery for the End-of-Life/Palliative Care Continuing Medical Education activity will be an enduring on-demand two-hour program.
 The training session is provided visually by PowerPoint presentation and in audio by hearing the speaker’s voice.

 Register Now!